willstepp/writings/joseph-the-son/jts.md

 He walked up to his grandfather who stood in the shallow part of the lake.
 He did not seemed surprised to see him and for some reason Joseph was not surprised either.
 He was there and Joseph was there and that seemed to be all that mattered for the time being.
 His grandfather held out his arm for Joseph to help him back onto dry ground, which he did, feeling the massive weight bear down on him but refusing to buckle under it.

 “See these waders?
-My daddy bought me these waders.
+My father gave me these waders.
 What do you think about them?”

 His grandfather lifted one leg up so that Joseph could admire them.
 New rubber waders with a steel toe and insulated soles.
 They went up to past his knee.